 We are Not in the Dark: Refuting Popular Arguments Against Skeptical Theism

+American Philosophical Quarterly

+Penultimate Draft

+Citations should be to published version

 Perry Hendricks

-Abstract

-Critics of skeptical theism often claim that if it (skeptical theism) is true, then we are in the dark about whether (or for all we know) there is a morally justifying for God to radically deceive us.
+Abstract: Critics of skeptical theism often claim that if it (skeptical theism) is true, then we are in the dark about whether (or for all we know) there is a morally justifying for God to radically deceive us.
 From here, it is argued that radical skepticism follows: if we are truly in the dark about whether there is a morally justifying reason for God to radically deceive us, then we cannot know anything.
 In this article, I show that skeptical theism does not entail that we are in the dark about whether (or for all we know) there is a morally justifying reason for God to deceive us.
 And hence arguments against skeptical theism that make use of this assumption fail.

+.
 1. Introduction

 It is often claimed by skeptical theists and their critics that skeptical theism entails that we are in the dark about whether there is a morally justifying reason for evil (or ordinary) events obtaining.
 This has led many to object to skeptical theism on the grounds that it invites either radical or moral skepticism.
-In this article, I show that skeptical theism—at least in itself—does not entail that we are in the dark about whether there are morally justifying reasons for evil (or ordinary) events obtaining, and that skeptical theists should not concede this to their critics.
+In this article, I show that skeptical theism--at least in itself--does not entail that we are in the dark about whether there are morally justifying reasons for evil (or ordinary) events obtaining, and that skeptical theists should not concede this to their critics.
 The significance of this is that the most popular arguments against skeptical theism rest on a false premise and therefore fail.
 Critics of skeptical theism, therefore, must head back to the drawing board.
 The upshot of this is that skeptical theism, one of the most powerful responses to arguments from evil, remains intact.

 2. The Problem of Evil and Skeptical Theism

 Arguments from evil purport to show that an instance, the totality, or the pattern of evil entail that God (at least probably) does not exist.
 Such arguments often rely on what is called a “noseeum inference,” in which its proponent infers from our (supposed) lack of knowledge of a morally justifying reason for (an instance, the totality, or the pattern of) evil, to the conclusion that there (at least probably) is no such reason.
-And from there, it is inferred that—since God would not allow evil if there were no morally justifying reason for it—God (at least probably) does not exist.
+And from there, it is inferred that--since God would not allow evil if there were no morally justifying reason for it--God (at least probably) does not exist.
 The term “skeptical theism” refers to a variety of positions that have been developed in response to arguments from evil.
 While skeptical theism comes in many varieties, what unites skeptical theists is their affirmation of monotheism and their rejection of the noseeum inference: skeptical theists, for reasons that vary, argue that a lack knowledge of a morally justifying reason for evil does not make it probable that there is no such reason.

-In this article, I will be concerned exclusively with Michael Bergmann’s version skeptical theism—though, what I say applies to other forms of skeptical theism as well.
-Therefore, I will take a skeptical theist to be a monotheist who endorses the following theses advocated by Bergmann (2001, 2009, 2012, and 2014):
+In this article, I will be concerned exclusively with Michael Bergmann’s version skeptical theism--though, what I say applies to other forms of skeptical theism as well.
+Therefore, I will take a skeptical theist to be a monotheist who endorses the following theses advocated by Bergmann (2001; 2009; 2012; 2014):

 ST1: We have no good reason for thinking that the possible goods we know of are representative of the possible goods there are.

 ST2: We have no good reason for thinking that the possible evils we know of are representative of the possible evils there are.